Get Your FREE Copy of the Book by Stephen Hamilton Exposing the Truth

 If your 2255 motion raised more than one issue, the Certificate of Appealability should address each issue separately.
 You might therefore be allowed to appeal from the denial of your motion on some of the grounds you raised but not on others.

 Substantial Showing of the Denial of a Constitutional Right

 You do not need to prove that you will win the appeal in order to bring an appeal.
 A Certificate of Appealability should be granted if reasonable judges could differ about the merits of your constitutional claim.
 This standard does not even require you to show that some judges would have agreed with your claim.
 Your claim merely needs to be strong enough to make the merits of the issue debatable.
 If your claim has arguable merit, you should be entitled to a Certificate of Appealability.

 While the right to appeal the denial of a 2255 motion is not automatically granted, your chance of pursuing an appeal will be greater if you are represented by an attorney who has experience handling 2255 motions and appeals.

-The post-conviction attorneys at Hamilton Grant can represent you at all stages of the post-conviction process, including asking the district court (and, if necessary, the court of appeals) for a certificate of appealability if your 2255 motion is denied.
+The post-conviction attorneys at Texas Criminal Defense Group can represent you at all stages of the post-conviction process, including asking the district court (and, if necessary, the court of appeals) for a certificate of appealability if your 2255 motion is denied.